hosgha/Interview/InterviewHandbook.md

 }
 ```

 <br>**4.
 Aggregation** (has-a.
 It has an existing object of another type)

-Aggregation is based is on "has-a" relationship.
+<br>Aggregation is based is on "has-a" relationship.
 Aggregation is a special form of association. **In association there is not any classes (entity) work as owner but in aggregation one entity work as owner**.
 In aggregation both entities meet for some work and then get separated. **Aggregation is a one way association**.

 Example
 Let us take an example of “Student” and “address”.
 Each student must have an address so relationship b/w Student **class and Address class will be “Has-A” type relationship but vice versa is not true(it is not necessary that each address contain by any student)**.
 So Student work as owner entity.
 This will be a aggregation relationship.